Sparks Camp: Music

 "Sa’Yo Ang Mundo" by the five-person troupe Nameless Kids was selected as Sparks Camps original sound track in 2023.

 On the third season, a new theme song was introduced through "Nahuhulog" which was performed by Chie from The Voice Teens.

 Release

 There has been three seasons of Sparks Camp.
 The first two season has been released in Black Sheep's YouTube channel.
 While season three has been released in the ABS-CBN Entertainment YouTube channel.
 The first ever episode was released on May 24, 2025.
+The fourth season will release exclusively on iWant.